james-jw/xq-promise/README.md

 This callback is will be invoked upon success of the deferred execution.
 It acts as a pipeline function for transforming the response over successive callback executions.
 Unlike the next two events, but similar to ``fail``, this method can alter the pipeline result, and generally does.

 ##### done
 Called on success.
-This method has no effect on the pipeline results and thus its return value will be discared.
+This method has no effect on the pipeline result.
+Thus its return value will be discared.
+Its main purpose is for reacting to successful deferred execution as opposed to affecting its outcome like ``then`` does.

+A common use case for ``done`` is logging.

 ##### always
 Operates the same as ``done`` except its also called on the promises failure, not just success.